Related publications

 When choosing a home care agency, you may want to check:

-In England, the CQC has more information about what to expect from a good home care agency.
-The National Institute for Health and Care Excellence (NICE) has a list of six quality statements, which can also give you an idea of what you should expect.
+In England, the CQC have more information about what to expect from a good home care agency.
+The Scottish Government have also published guidance on what you can expect from care services.

-Our factsheet Arranging home care has a checklist of questions you may wish to ask.
+Our factsheet Arranging home care has a list of questions you could ask.

 Once you’ve chosen a home care agency, they must carry out an assessment and work with you to produce a care plan.
-This should match with the council’s care needs assessment if you’ve had one.
+The agency’s care plan must match the council’s care needs assessment if you’ve had one, and your care and support plan.

 They should keep you informed about any issues related to your care.